Boehringer-Ingelheim/deep-learning-based-quantification-of-NAFLD-NASH/README.md

 Download data from: https://osf.io/8e7hd/

-Unzip in the identical folders as in the git & osf repo.
+Create a folder structure as below.
+Unzip in the identical folders as in the osf repo.

 ```bash
 ├── model                  # Pretrained TF / Keras models